mplsgrant/nostr-rs/README.md

 - [ ] subscribe to relays
 - [ ] put relays in pools

+# Examples

+If you want to see what's up - try:
+- `cargo run --example dm`
-try `cargo run --example demo` if you want to see what's up.
-You'll need a relay running at `ws://localhost:3333/ws`
+- `cargo run --example tweet` if you want to see what's up.

+**NOTE**: Default behaviour is to run against local relay on port 7000 (see https://github.com/scsibug/nostr-rs-relay)

+If you want to try against public relays - change `WS_ENDPOINT` in corresponding examples file